AHobbitTalksData/Python/README.md

-The following are examples of projects that I have created.
+The following are examples of projects that I have worked on.